 Replica Model Of Antique German Wooden Draper/Haberdashery Shop SOLD

 The following model of a draper/haberdashery shop belonged to a well-known and distinguished personality within the doll’s house world, and was part of their amazing personal dolls house and miniatures collection.
-The owner has sadly passed away and it is with reluctance the family are selling.
-I am on a promise to find good homes for this and all the other wonderful items.
+The owner had sadly passed away and it is with reluctance the family were selling.
+I was on a promise to find good homes for this and all the other wonderful items.

 This is an extremely rare and truly gorgeous model of an old-fashioned draper or haberdashery shop.
 The family of the now deceased owner knows very little about it, other than the family did have a house near to Lamyatt in Somerset, during the 1970s.

 There is an embossed inscription underneath stating the following:

 Nothing as yet can be traced about these modelmakers, but the quality is quite stunning and remarkable.
 It could easily be mistaken for being a late 1800s/early 1900s shop and has deliberately been created to look old.
 The authenticity is quite remarkable. ** Update – see below this listing.

 It has wooden shelves fixed to the back wall, and within those shelf sections there are eight removable drawers plus a central cupboard with opening door.
 There is fixed counter, and a nice touch is a brass measure fixed to the counter to measure material.
 On each side panel there is an inbuilt mirror with delightful shaped frame.
 The counter has two carved pillars on the front edges plus two scored front panels.
 Along the back plus there is a lovely carved decorative top pelmet in a two-tone green painted finish with gold highlight.
 There is a decorative pillar on each front side edge in a cream and green finish with attractive turned beading.
 The front of the floor edge too has a lovely decorative two-tone green edge.
 And finally, there are seven pieces of wooden “rollers” for wrapping material lengths around for display.